mz496/mz496.github.io/src/blog/getting-frequency-data-from-sound-files-with-the-web-audio-api.md

 ---
-title: Getting frequency data from sound files with the Web Audio API
+title: Getting frequency data from sound files in JavaScript
-description: A tiny example
+description: A tiny example on how to use the Web Audio API
 date: 2021-07-18
 tags:
   - post